Triton (1815 ship): Voyage and capture

 Proudfoot presented petitions to the local authorities and the British consul pointing out that Tupac Amaru was the American brig Regent.
 She had been purchased at New York and had been sailed to Baltimore where she was fitted out and armed, and recruited a crew entirely made up of Americans.
 Monson's commission (letter of marque) had been forwarded from Buenos Aires.
 She had left Baltimore only 12 days before her encounter with Triton and had cleared Baltimore, ostensibly sailing for Havana.
 Proudfoot pointed out that he believed that it was "contrary to the law of nations" to outfit a privateer in a neutral port, man her with subjects of the neutral nation, and sail from that port to "cruize for captures."

 The prize court at Buenos Aires on 17 April declared Triton a good prize to Tupac Amaru, Captain Marcena Monron.
 It ordered that Triton's cargo be delivered to Don David Cortes de Forest.
 Don David Cortes de Forest was an American, the former US Consul at Buenos Aires, and the owner of Tupac Amaru.

-The Spanish Ambassador to the United States Luis de Onís y Gonzalez-Vara submitted on 2 November to the United States Secretary of State a protest and request for indemnification for the seizure of Triton by the American vessel Regent (aka Trepacamara). de Onís made the essentially the same point that Proudfoot had made, and also pointed out that the US and Spain had signed a treaty in which the signatories had bound themselves not to permit third-party privateers to arm, equip, and operate from each other's ports.
-Spain claimed an indemnity of 701,980 dollars for the cargoes on Triton and another Royal Philippine Company, Esmerelda, that too had been captured by an American privateer operating under the Buenos Aires flag.
+The Spanish Ambassador to the United States Luis de Onís y Gonzalez-Vara submitted on 2 November to the United States Secretary of State a protest and request for indemnification for the seizure of Triton by the American vessel Regent (aka Trepacamara). de Onís made essentially the same point that Proudfoot had made, and also pointed out that the US and Spain had signed a treaty in which the signatories had bound themselves not to permit third-party privateers to arm, equip, and operate from each other's ports.
+Spain claimed an indemnity of 701,980 dollars for the cargoes on Triton and another Royal Philippine Company, Esmerelda.
+Esmerelda too had been captured by an American privateer operating under the Buenos Aires flag.